gdelataillade/alarm/README.md

 Some Android manufacturers prefer battery life over proper functionality of your apps.
 Check out [dontkillmyapp.com](https://dontkillmyapp.com) to find out about more about optimizations done by different vendors, and potential workarounds.
 *Source: [https://pub.dev/packages/android_alarm_manager_plus#faq](https://pub.dev/packages/android_alarm_manager_plus#faq)*

+### Why isn't my alarm ringing when the device volume is off?

+iOS prevents third-party apps from modifying volumes.
+If media volume is off, then the alarm is muted.
+To ensure the alarm rings, users should turn on media volume before setting the alarm.
+For consistency, we don't add volume checks for Android, maintaining a uniform user experience on both platforms.
+Feel free to add one in your app is desired.

 ## Feature request

 If you have a feature request, just open an issue explaining clearly what you want and if you convince me I will develop it for you.